Tips & Tricks for Great Storage

 What Events are covered by my Insurance?

-Shenton Storage can offer cover for; fire, lightening, explosion, earthquake, wind, storm and tempest, water damage and leakage, impact by vehicles or aircraft, malicious damage, riots and civil commotions, theft (subject to forced entry when customer is not on site).
+Shenton Storage can offer cover for; fire, lightning, explosion, earthquake, wind, storm and tempest, water damage and leakage, impact by vehicles or aircraft, malicious damage, riots and civil commotions, theft (subject to forced entry when customer is not on site).

 Indemnity Value Cover